Given the current state of the world, I thought I’d take a minute to share my “secrets” for staying healthy.

 The tricky part is finding the “right foods” for you, and then creating systems that’ll help you eat healthy habitually every day (most peoples’ systems do the opposite).

 Try getting both allergy and microbiome testing done as a first step.
 I recommend Viome for the microbiome test … it’s $120 or so.
 These tests will tell you exactly which foods you should / shouldn’t be eating.
-As I said in a previous email, personalized nutrition is the future of healthy eating.
+As I said in one of my emails, personalized nutrition is the future of healthy eating.
 And the future is here and accessible to all!

 My “systems” that help me stay healthy include: